jamsocket/stateroom/README.md

 ## Usage

-The simplest way to get started with Jamsocket is to implement the `SimpleJamsocketService` trait.
+To create a Jamsocket service, implement the `SimpleJamsocketService` trait.
 There's only one function that you *must* implement, the constructor `new`.
 This method is passed in a string representing a unique identifier for the room being constructed (as mentioned above, an instance is constructed for every room).
 It is also passed a reference to a `JamsocketContext`, which we can ignore for now.

 Let's implement a simple shared counter.
 Any connected client will be able to increment or decrement it by sending `increment` or `decrement` messages (other messages will be ignored).
 Whenever the value is changed, we'll broadcast it